 Why Patients with Chronic Kidney Disease are at Risk for PAD

-What is the Prevalence of Patients who have Chronic Kidney Disease and Peripheral Arterial Disease?
+What is the Prevalence of Patients who have Chronic Kidney Disease and Peripheral Artery Disease?

-Peripheral Arterial Disease (PAD) in the United States today is approximately 5%.
-This includes patients who may or may not be symptomatic at the time, but if you screened them, you’d find about 5% of them have peripheral arterial disease.
-If you look at a smaller subset of patients, who are 70 or older, you’d diagnose 15% of them with peripheral arterial disease.
+Peripheral Artery Disease (PAD) in the United States today is approximately 5%.
+This includes patients who may or may not be symptomatic at the time, but if you screened them, you’d find about 5% of them have peripheral artery disease.
+If you look at a smaller subset of patients, who are 70 or older, you’d diagnose 15% of them with peripheral artery disease.

 What are the Symptoms that Most Patients with PAD Present With?

-There are four stages of peripheral arterial disease.
+There are four stages of peripheral artery disease.
 Patients, as we noted, may be completely asymptomatic but walking around with blockages in the arteries in their legs.

 As a result, the first symptom that may present in patients is calf claudication.
 This means that when they walk a block or two, they start developing pain in the back of their legs.
 This pain requires them to stop and rest for a few minutes before they can start walking again.
 When they’re at rest, they have no symptoms.
 When they stress their body by walking, they need more blood flow.
 Their arteries can’t provide the blood flow that’s needed because of the blockages, and therefore the patient experiences pain.